Patrick's Day parade brings colour and smiles to Cork City centre

 The parade began at 1pm at the junction of South Mall and Parnell Place, before making its way along South Mall and Grand Parade, then up Patrick’s Street to finish on Merchant's Quay.

-More than 3,600 participants are taking part in the parade, which will welcome international groups including The McKinney High School Royal Pride Marching Band from Texas, the DC Everest Senior High Marching Band from Wisconsin, and Batala, the international collection of Samba groups from the UK, France, Austria and America.
+More than 3,600 participants took part in the parade, which welcomed international groups including The McKinney High School Royal Pride Marching Band from Texas, the DC Everest Senior High Marching Band from Wisconsin, and Batala, the international collection of Samba groups from the UK, France, Austria and America.

-Local arts organisations Cork Community Art Link and Cork Puppetry Company and national arts organisation Spraoi, have brought large floats to the parade all which pay tribute to the festival theme ‘Marsh, Myth and Magic’.
+Local arts organisations Cork Community Art Link and Cork Puppetry Company and national arts organisation Spraoi all brought large floats to the parade to pay tribute to the festival theme ‘Marsh, Myth and Magic’.

-Organisers have provided an accessible area for parade viewers who require these facilities, wheelchair users, people who are elderly or infirm, as well as autistic and neurodiverse people who need more space around them.
-This space outside Dunnes Stores does not require registration but is restricted to one accompanying support person.
+Organisers provided an accessible area for parade viewers who required the facilities, wheelchair users, people who are elderly or infirm, as well as autistic and neurodiverse people who needed more space around them.

 App?